CLackrone/family-calendar/spec-js.md

   - Render Event show data on events#index(events.js 31)
 - [X] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
   - Events index page renders via AJAX call (events.js 9)
-- [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+- [X] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+  - Event comments on event#show (comments.js 3)
 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [ ] Translate JSON responses into js model objects.
 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.